Benidorm

 Article 18 – Obligations of the traveler

-1. The traveler(s) is/are obliged to comply with all instructions from the tour operator to promote the proper execution of the trip and is/are liable for damage caused by his/their unauthorized behaviour, to be assessed according to the standard of the behavior of a correct traveler.
+1. The traveller(s) is/are obliged to comply with all instructions from the tour operator to promote the proper execution of the trip and is/are liable for damage caused by his/their unauthorized behaviour, to be assessed according to the standard of the behaviour of a correct traveller.

-a.
-The traveler who causes or may cause such nuisance or inconvenience that the proper execution of a trip is or can be made more difficult as a result, can be excluded from (continuation of) the trip by the tour operator, if the tour operator cannot reasonably be expected to comply with the agreement.
+2. The traveller who causes or may cause such nuisance or inconvenience that the proper execution of a trip is or can be made more difficult as a result, can be excluded from (continuation of) the trip by the tour operator, if the tour operator cannot reasonably be expected to comply with the agreement.

 b.
-All costs arising from a situation as referred to in paragraph 2 sub a will be borne by the traveler, if and insofar as the consequences of nuisance or inconvenience can be attributed to him.
-If and insofar as the cause of the exclusion cannot be attributed to the traveler, he will be refunded the travel sum or part thereof.
+All costs arising from a situation as referred to sub a will be borne by the traveller, if and insofar as the consequences of nuisance or inconvenience can be attributed to him.
+If and insofar as the cause of the exclusion cannot be attributed to the traveller, he will be refunded the travel sum or part thereof.

 c.
-The traveler is obliged to avoid or limit any damage as much as possible, in particular by complying with his notification obligation as further described in Article 19 paragraph 1.
+The traveller is obliged to avoid or limit any damage as much as possible, in particular by complying with his notification obligation as further described in Article 21.

-1. A shortcoming in the implementation of the agreement as referred to in Article 15 paragraph 2 must be reported on site as soon as possible so that a solution can be sought.
-For this, the traveler must report – in this order – to: the service provider concerned, the tour guide or, if he is not present or reachable, the tour operator.
+1. A shortcoming in the implementation of the agreement as referred to in Article 15 must be reported on site as soon as possible so that a solution can be sought.
+For this, the traveller must report – in this order – to: the reception of the accommodation, service provider concerned, the tour guide or, if he is not present or reachable, the tour operator.
 If the shortcoming is not remedied and affects the quality of the trip, it must in any case be reported immediately to the tour operator in the Netherlands.

-5. If the traveler has not complied with the notification obligation and complaint report and the service provider or the travel organizer has not been given the opportunity to remedy the shortcoming, his/her right to compensation may be limited or excluded.
+3. If the traveller has not complied with the notification obligation and complaint report and the service provider or the travel organizer has not been given the opportunity to remedy the shortcoming, his/her right to compensation may be limited or excluded.